 Providers are now allowed to prescribe controlled substances electronically, but few do.
 CHCF sought to understand the challenges and barriers to doing so.

 Health information exchanges are 10 years old.
-A new report focuses on how well they have performed and where are they heading.
+A new report focuses on how well they have performed and where they are heading.

 Three articles in the February issue of Health Affairs examine the benefits and challenges presented by telehealth and how to prepare for Medicaid expansion.